Little Star (novel): Plot

 Despite what happened, Theres still demands to have a CD made of her, and Hansen agrees due to the two not caring about the money or a signed legal document.
 They record a studio-enhanced version of their song; however, Theres and Teresa still prefer their homemade version, so they create a video of Theres lipsynching the song and post it online under the pseudonym "Tesla".
 The video quickly accumulates one million hits and Hansen is furious, but is unable to take legal action due to there being no legal documentation to begin with.

 Soon afterwards, Teresa goes on a trip into the mountains with her family.
 While there, she comes across a newspaper article on the mysterious "Tesla", and becomes severely depressed knowing that no one realizes the lyrics are her work.
 Her parents check her into a mental institution and a while later, she is released, and returns to Theres' apartment to find her sharing their music with a number of other girls.
-Heartbroken, she returns home and refuses to answer any messages from Theres for some time, but the two eventually get back together.
+Heartbroken, she returns home and refuses to answer any messages from Theres for some time, but the two eventually reconcile.
 Theres takes her to the local convenience store where Teresa murders the owner in cold blood; the "life essence" inside the man is believed to make Teresa happy.

 Ultimately, Theres, Teresa and the other girls form a cult they call "The Wolves of Skansen".
 Together, they kidnap Max Hansen and torture him to death with a power drill: a process he takes extreme sexual delight in.
-They then make plans to go on a killing spree at Sing Along at Skansen in order to obtain life.
+They then make plans to go on a killing spree at the event Sing Along at Skansen in order to obtain life.
 To make sure she is ready, Teresa goes to Johannes' house and beats him to death with a hammer.
 She and the rest of the girls then carry out their plan while Theres sings ABBA's "Thank You for the Music" on stage.
 The other girls murder thirty people but are all captured, while Theres and Teresa manage to escape the vicinity.
 Teresa reveals that she had earlier cut a hole in the fence surrounding the wolf enclosure, hoping they would join in the massacre, but Theres takes her hand and says that they will go to the wolves instead.